People

 Dr Huw Halstead

-I am a Research Fellow in the School of History at St Andrews on the ERC project ‘Dictatorship as Experience’.
+I am a Lecturer in Public History in the School of History, Classics, and Archaeology at the University of Edinburgh.
+I was previously a Research Associate and an Associate Lecturer in the School of History at St Andrews.
 My research examines displacement, memory, public history, and everyday life from an interdisciplinary standpoint, combining archival research with oral history, anthropological fieldwork, and digital ethnography.
 In particular, I work on the history of the Mediterranean world and former Ottoman territories, placing this research in broader contexts by exploring transcultural memory, transnational migration, diaspora activism, and the impact of mass media and digitisation.
-I am the author of Greeks without Greece (Routledge, 2019).
+I am the author of Greeks without Greece (Routledge, 2019)

 Markus Christian Hansen